 High Porosity Characteristics

-High porosity hair has cuticles that are wide open which means your hair absorbs moisture quickly, however, it can lose that moisture just as fast.
+High porosity hair has cuticles that are wide open which means your hair absorbs moisture quickly, however, it can lose moisture just as fast.
 I have high porosity hair and it can become difficult to find ways to retain moisture.